sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: "discussion \U0001F4AC"
+labels: enhancement ✨
-assignees: douglascayers
+assignees: ''

 ---